 What is PIL?

-Project Information Literacy (PIL) is an national and ongoing series of research studies that investigates what it is like being a college student in the digital age.
-We seek to understand how college students find and use information -- their needs, strategies, practices, and workarounds -- for course work and solving information problems that arise in their everyday lives.
+Project Information Literacy (PIL) is a nonprofit research institute that conducts ongoing, national research studies on what it is like being a college student in the digital age.
+We examine how college students find and use information -- their needs, strategies, practices, and workarounds -- for course work and solving information problems that arise in their everyday lives.

-To learn more, read PIL's FAQ, read a summary of our research findings, or read our op-ed, "At Sea in a Deluge of Data" from The Chronicle of Higher Education.
+To learn more, read PIL's FAQ, a summary of our key research findings, or our opinion piece, "At Sea in a Deluge of Data," from The Chronicle of Higher Education.

 PIL AT A GLANCE

 Purpose: PIL is a 501(c)(3) educational nonprofit institute that conducts ongoing, scholarly research about how young adults conceptualize and operationalize information tasks in the digital age.